-PUBLIC COMMENT SUMMARY: At the time of publication, staff had received numerous contacts from the public in the form of letters, emails and phone calls.
-A total of 503 contacts were received prior to publication of this report, 459 in opposition and 44 in support.
+PUBLIC COMMENT SUMMARY: At the time of publication, staff had received numerous contacts from the public in the form of letters, emails and phone calls, both in support and opposition.

 General reason's for opposition include lack of recreation areas, need for open space, devalue homes, overcrowding of the community; impact on infrastructure; environmentally toxic land; additional housing is not needed; amendment may be invalid; too many existing vacancies in the area, developer will degrade the quality of life; too much traffic, pollution, increased school class size, and detrimental to the wildlife that inhabits the area; additional units will be too close to existing units; roads will surround my units; many bought property for the golf course and open space view, do not want change.
-The few comments in support feel the development will be well planned have economic benefits, County could use taxes, jobs would be created and the area would be cleaned up.
+Those people in support of the application want to see development, the creation of jobs, and they are tired of looking at land which is not maintained.